Traverse City State Hospital

 The Eloise Asylum in Westland, Michigan, originally opened in the late 1830s and was then known as the Wayne County Poorhouse, which was home to the mentally ill.
 There are many reports of inadequate and unsafe treatment of the patients during the time the hospital was open and functioning.

-Currently, a fair amount of the buildings have been torn down, but a few remain.
+Currently, a fair number of the buildings have been torn down, but a few remain.
 Workers and trespassers report hearing voices, and rumors of former patients walking the halls have been reported.

 Unfortunately, this haunt is now a private residence on Market St. in Detroit, but this doesn’t take away from its ghoulish history.